 YES!
-The NCAA does not prohibit contact between a student-athlete and an agent as long as the student-athlete and his family and friends do not have an agreement for representation with the agent and do not receive any benefits from that agent or any of the agent's representatives.
+The NCAA does not prohibit contact between a student-athlete and an agent as long as the student-athlete and his family and friends do not have an agreement for representation with the agent to market his football skills to an NFL team or other professional teams and do not receive any benefits from that agent or any of the agent's representatives.